By Faith Fuller, Publisher

 Wondering why your documentary isn't any good?

-Have you edited together a rough cut and the story is turning out to be boring as dirt?
-Are you wondering if you should just toss all your footage in the can and start over?
+Have you edited together a rough cut and the story is turning out boring and uninteresting?

 Not so fast!
 You might just be missing a few key storytelling basics that can get you back on track.

 Here are some common amateur storytelling mistakes to avoid when making a documentary:

 NOT UNIQUE - “Been there, done that” - No compelling hook or unique angle to the story.
 It’s okay if the topic/issue has been reported on before (climate change, gun control, autism, racism, etc) but make sure there’s a new twist to the story.

 MONOTONE STORY STRUCTURE – Where are the ups and downs?
 Where’s the climax?
 Where’s the building of tension?
 Where’s the “roller coaster ride” of emotion, intrigue and mystery?
 Your audience should be asking "what's going to happen next?".

 ONE DIMENSIONAL CHARACTERS - Your characters aren't interesting (or they don’t SEEM interesting) – What about your character(s) will cause your audience to be intrigued or care about them?
 How can you reveal their lives so that the audience is more invested in what happens to them?
 Are you only showing their good side and successes?
 Or are you willing to reveal their weaknesses, downsides and struggles?

 NO CORE QUESTION - There should be one core question in the viewer's mind that keeps them glued to the screen to find out how it ends.
 Examples of core questions: "Will they make it up that mountain?"
 "Will she win the election?"
 "Will they reconcile?"
 "Will they make it out alive?"
 If an audience is curious about the core question, they won't want to stop watching the movie until they find out what happens!